5 ArchR workflow and different weight methods

 ## Success!

 A long format data frame, representing the inferred regulons, is then generated.
-The data frame consists of three columns:
+Three columns are important:

 - tf (transcription factor)